Last updated on July 29th, 2024 at 04:35 pm

 Where to Stay in Baños

 Whether your jumping off bridges, rafting down rapids, or trying new food, Baños is a great place for an adventure.
 And when you’re all tuckered out from your activities, you can relax in thermal baths and follow it up with a massage.
-Which makes Baños a perfect place to spend an epic weekend in Ecuador.
+Which makes Baños a perfect place to add to your Ecuador itinerary!

 Like this post?
 Pin for later!